 -

-student of the writer’s craft.
-Its style is not one that a fledgling journalist could
+of the writer’s craft.
+Its style is not one that a fledgling

-demonstration of how a journalist can capture detail and weave dialog to bring home a
+a journalist can capture detail and weave dialog to bring home

 Journalism and Mass Communication Educator